 Solar panels produce electricity even on rainy days due to visible sunlight getting through the rain.
 Rain is beneficial for solar panels, as it helps to keep your panels operating efficiently by washing away dust, pollen, birds’ droppings, and or debris.
 So rainy days are solar-shower days!

 A little bit of snow, as in the case of rain, can be useful for cleaning solar panels.
 The sunlight can still pass through a thin cover of snow.
 Designers always install solar panels at the most effective angle to help with sun reflection and the fall of snow if needed.
 Fortunately, we do not have to deal with this as much, here in Texas!

 Solar Panels in Hail

 Solar panels could possibly be damaged by a heavy hailstorm, but it is very rare.
 Fortunately, if it happens, any potential damage caused by severe weather conditions would be covered by your homeowner’s insurance, just like your roof.
 Solar Panels are tougher to break than your roof, so you can sleep calmly!
-They will withhold the hail and if not we will work with your insurance to fix them if needed!
+Don’t worry about solar panels and hail – panels will withhold the hail and if not we will work with your insurance to fix them if needed!

 Solar Panels In The Wind

 Most solar panels can withstand winds up to 100mph.
 Every solar installation is firmly attached to the roof.
 The panels must be properly mounted to a sturdy, immovable surface to pass the final inspection.